lighthurst/bingo/README.md

 Question:
 Should the data, including all drawn numbers, persist upon a server restart?
 General expectations of data persistence?
 Answer:
-The data doesn’t need to persist for the mvp..
+The data doesn’t need to persist for the mvp.
 Sounds like a great feature to add later on.
-Same with persisting the data on the client (if a user refreshes, etc..)
+Same with persisting the data on the client (if a user refreshes, etc.).
 You don’t need to persist it.
 You can add either of these features if you have time.

 Question:
-Do you prefer a global stylesheet, inline styles, CSS modules or Styled Components?
+Do you prefer a global stylesheet, inline styles, CSS modules, or Styled Components?
 Answer:
 Up to you!

 Question:
 Do you prefer a style guide and/or linter?
-If not, please let me know if ESLint extending the airbnb style guide is not acceptable.
+If not, please let me know if ESLint extending the Airbnb style guide is not acceptable.
 Answer:
 ESLint is acceptable.
 We’re not particular on any style for this exercise, though it looks good if you’re style/linting is consistent.
 We tend to use a mix or prettier and standard on our team.